The lives, opportunities and challenges for the Irish in Britain which remains the main destination for Irish emigrants.

 There are now different generations of Irish emigrants with different experiences of living in England.

 Emigrant couple Mr and Mrs Lee highlight some of the changes that have taken place for emigrants during their lifetime.
 Mr Lee say there is a need for an active Irish organisation in England to create a sense of community for the Irish.
-She talks about the spirit of Cumann na mBan that existed in the early years of the century but is now lacking.
+The spirit of Cumann na mBan that existed in the early years of the century is now lacking.

 The tradition of the Irish navvy, where emigrants came to work on the construction sites of England, is one that continues to this day.
 However, not all Irish people coming to England find work easily and many have difficulty adjusting to life.